Shallow, Deep And In Between For Lake Eufaula July Bass

 Catch largemouth from the pads to the ledges this month.
+Here's a map to set your July pattern.

 What is your favorite way to catch summer bass?
 Do you like dredging ledges with crankbaits, or is popping pads with frogs more your style?
 How about bumping mid-depth brushpiles with big worms?